neondatabase/website/content/docs/ai/langchain.md

 ## Initialize Postgres Vector Store

-TODO - talk about how LangChain takes out the complexity of managing documents insertion and embeddings generation using vector stores
+LangChain simplifies the complexity of managing document insertion and embeddings generation using vector stores by providing a streamlined methods for these tasks.

 <CodeTabs labels={['JavaScript', 'Python']}>